Azure/terraform-azurerm-avm-ptn-aks-production/README.md

   mode                 = (Optional) Should this Node Pool be used for System or User resources?
 Possible values are `System` and `User`.
 Defaults to `User`.
   os\_disk\_size\_gb      = (Optional) The Agent Operating System disk size in GB.
 Changing this forces a new resource to be created.
   tags                 = (Optional) A mapping of tags to assign to the resource.
 At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changess) until this is fixed in the AKS API.
   labels               = (Optional) A map of Kubernetes labels which should be applied to nodes in this Node Pool.
-}))
+  upgrade\_settings = (Optional) An object specifying upgrade settings for the node pool, including max surge, drain timeout, node soak duration, and max unavailable.
+    - max\_surge - (Optional) The maximum number or percentage of nodes that can be simultaneously upgraded.
+Defaults to `10%`.
+    - drain\_timeout\_in\_minutes - (Optional) The drain timeout in minutes for the node pool.
+Defaults to `0`.
+    - node\_soak\_duration\_in\_minutes - (Optional) The node soak duration in minutes for the node pool.
+Defaults to `0`.
+    - max\_unavailable - (Optional) The maximum number or percentage of nodes that can be unavailable during the upgrade.
+    - undrainable\_node\_behavior - (Optional) The behavior for undrainable nodes during the upgrade.

 Example input:
 ```terraform